jjjchens235/leetcode-sql-unlocked/README.md

 `SAVE_BEFORE_CLOSING`: If `True`, before going to the next question or exiting, will save the current fiddle automatically.
 Note that the fiddle is always saved when first created- this setting is for all proceeding saves.
 Default is `False`, meaning the user must manually click save if they want the changes they made to persist beyond the current session.

 `CHECK_NEW_SAVE_VERSIONS`: If `True`, will check for any newer versions of the db-fiddle.
 Default is `False`.
 This setting should only be switched to True if user is planning to make changes to their db-fiddles outside of this program.

+#### Preloading Config
+ Preloading refers to creating additional db-fiddles in a background web handler.
+The advantage of this is that when a question is actually selected, it does not need to be created, as it was already created in the background, allowing for questions to be loaded faster.
+The disadvantage of preloading is that an additional process is being run in the background, taking up more system resources.
+Additionally, if the user selects another question before all questions have finished preloading, there will be a small delay before the selected question is opened because the question currently being preloaded will need to be finished first.

+The preloading settings can also configured inside *leetcode_sql_unlocked/src/config.py*:

+`IS_PRELOAD`: If `True`, preloading will be turned on and if `False` it will be turned off.
+This can be toggled within the program itself by using 'l on' and 'l off'.
+True by default
+`N_TO_PRELOAD`: For each question selected, the number of succeeding questions to preload in the background.
+The default is `1`.
+`N_SAME_LEVEL_TO_PRELOAD`: For each question selected, the number of succeeding questions of the SAME LEVEL to preload in the background.
+The default is `1`.

+Ultimately, preloading should be useful for most users who plan on navigating the problems by using the 'next' command rather than jumping by question number.
+A possible work-flow would be setting `N_TO_PRELOAD=5` and `N_SAME_LEVEL_TO_PRELOAD=0` or vice versa if user is planning on navigating by next level.
+After the user has selected 2 questions, ~9 problems should be preloaded already and the user can turn off preloading for the duration of their session (by inputting 'l off' in the prompt).

 ## Known Issues
 * Some problems don't have actual table data, for example problem #175, so no db-fiddle can be created.